prismlabarizona/AIHDL-2026/README.md

 ### **Prizes**

-- Chip Tapeout for Top 3 Winners.
+- Chip Tapeout for Winners in 2 divisions.
 - Hardware prizes and FPGA development boards
 - Internship opportunities with sponsor companies
 - Recognition at major conferences